pattonsgirl/Spring2020-CEG2350/Lab03/README.md

 ## Part 2 - Practicing Partitions
 1. Use `df -h`
     * How much space is used and how much space is free?
-2. Use the appropriate partitioning tool to create a 0.5 GB partition.
+2. Run `parted` on the disk (use the answer you found in Part 1-3)
+    *
   Make a filesystem on that partition that is compatible with Linux.
 Mount the partition to /mnt/Lab03

-Note: If you ruin this, DON'T PANIC.
-You will just need to create a new stack by deleting yours, then clicking the provision link from Lab 1
+Note: If this goes sideways, DON'T PANIC.
+You will just need to create a new stack by deleting yours, then clicking the provision link from Lab 1 - you do not need to create a new key.

+## Part 3 - Processes?

 Look at /usr/lib